 There are a number of reasons that are driving the wide adoption of VDRs in the due diligence stage of a deal, in particular:

-• Time savings.
-Using a VDR also reduces the time necessary to complete the due diligence process.
+- Simplicity.
+Using a VDR reduces the time necessary to complete the due diligence process and makes it easier to manage how different people access different document.
 The process does not have to be linear: parties can access all documents simultaneously and focus on the areas that are more relevant to the transaction.
 Also, advisers can review and work on the documents in the same location.
-The traditional process of going back to the data room a number of times as more questions arise is substituted by a more interactive, real-time process.